nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

 `file.tsv` will be a **[manifest](../draft-CFDE_glossary/glossary.md#CFDE-asset-manifest)
 of digital file assets** that a DCC wants to introduce into the C2M2 metadata ecosystem.
-The properties listed for the `file` entity in the C2M2 Level 0 model (see below for the model diagram and a list of property definitions) will serve as column headers for `file.tsv`; each TSV row will represent a
+The properties of the `file` entity in the C2M2 Level 0 model (see below for the model diagram and a list of property definitions) will serve as column headers for `file.tsv`; each TSV row will represent a